Transjordan (region): The Transjordanian Hebrew tribes

 In Joshua 1, Joshua affirms Moses' decision and urges the men of the two-and-a-half tribes to help in the conquest, which they are willing to do.
 In Joshua 22, the Transjordanian tribes returned and built a massive altar called the Witness by the Jordan River.
 This causes the "whole congregation of the Israelites" to prepare for war.
 They first sent a delegation to the Transjordanians, accusing them of making God angry and suggesting their land may be unclean.
 In response to this, the Transjordanians said that the altar is not for offerings, but is only a "witness".
-The western tribes were satisfied and return home.
+The western tribes were satisfied and returned home.
 Assis argues that the unusual dimensions of the altar suggest that it "was not meant for sacrificial use", but was, in fact, "meant to attract the attention of the other tribes" and provoke a reaction.

 Per the settlement of the Israelite tribes east of the Jordan, Burton MacDonald notes;

 There are various traditions behind the Books of Numbers, Deuteronomy, Joshua, Judges, and 1 Chronicles' assignment of tribal territories and towns to Reuben, Gad, and the half-tribe of Manasseh.
 Some of these traditions provide only an idealized picture of Israelite possessions east of the Jordan; others are no more than vague generalizations.
 Num 21.21–35, for example, says only that the land the people occupied extended from Wadi Arnon to Wadi Jabbok, the boundary of the Amorites.

 Status

-"The Children of Israel Crossing the Jordan", engraving by Gustave Doré.
+The Children of Israel Crossing the Jordan, engraving by Gustave Doré.

 Moshe Weinfeld argues that in the Book of Joshua, the Jordan is portrayed as "a barrier to the promised land."